Refurb vs Replace: Is a patch-up costing you more?

 What are the biggest risks with refurbishing old toilet blocks?

 The primary risk is the unknown.
-Once works begin, hidden issues such as concrete cancer, rusted reinforcement or non compliant plumbing often emerge, leading to significant variations and cost blowouts.
+Once works begin, hidden issues such as concrete cancer, rusted reinforcement or non-compliant plumbing can emerge.
+Subsequent changes to work blow out lead times and costs.

-• Latent conditions: Hidden structural damage that drives up costs
+- Latent conditions: Hidden structural damage that increase cost

 How do we build a business case for replacement, especially when budgets are tight?

-Focus on whole of life costs rather than just the upfront capital.
-A replacement can lower ongoing maintenance, reduce vandalism risk through better design and remove the need for another major intervention in 5 - 10 years.
+Focus on whole-of-life costs, not the upfront capital expense.
+A replacement can lower ongoing maintenance, reduce the risk of vandalism risk simply through better design, and means you won’t need another major refurbishment in just 5 or 10 years.

 How do we prioritise which facilities to replace first?

-Most councils cannot replace every ageing toilet block at once.
-Looking at risk, usage and visibility side by side makes it easier to decide which sites should move to the top of the list.
+Most councils cannot replace every ageing toilet block all at once.
+Looking at risk, usage and visibility side-by-side makes it easier to decide which sites should move to the top of the list.

-• Maintenance history: Buildings with frequent breakdowns, leaks or vandalism repairs
+- Maintenance history: Buildings that require repairs from frequent breakdowns, leaks or vandalism/li>

 Can refurbished toilet blocks ever be fully AS1428 compliant?